SDWebImage/SDWebImageLottieCoder/README.md

 This is a coder plugin for [Lottie Animation format](https://airbnb.design/lottie/).

 ## Differences

 We've already built one Lottie plugin, called [SDWebImageLottiePlugin](https://github.com/SDWebImage/SDWebImageLottiePlugin).

-The main difference for this two components, it's `How we play animation`, and `The dependency we use`.
+The main difference for these two components, it's `How we play animation`, and `What dependency we use`.
+In order to reduce the code size for unnecessary dependency, we separate these into 2 different repos.

 ### SDWebImageLottiePlugin

-This lottie framework dependent [lottie-ios](https://github.com/airbnb/lottie-ios), which is maintained by Airbnb, This plugin can only play animation by using their own `LOTAnimationView`.
+This lottie framework dependent [lottie-ios](https://github.com/airbnb/lottie-ios), which is maintained by Airbnb.

+This plugin can only play animation by using their own `LOTAnimationView`.

-Pros: It use vector rendering technology like Core Animation Layer, which means you can change your view dynamic size without lossing details or regenerate images.
++ Pros: It use vector rendering technology like Core Animation Layer, which means you can change your view dynamic size without lossing details or regenerate images.

-Cons: Vector rendering is much slower than bitmap rendering.
++ Cons: Vector rendering is much slower than bitmap rendering.
 For small and massive lottie images, like emojis, small icons, this is not suitable.

 ### SDWebImageLottieCoder

 This lottie framework dependent [rlottie](https://github.com/Samsung/rlottie), which is maintained by Samsung.

-Pros: It use bitmap rendering, which means it can be played on [SDAnimatedImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50), or even normal UIImageView.
+This plugin can play animation on both [SDAnimatedImageView](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) and `UIImageView/NSImageView`.

++ Pros: It use bitmap rendering, each animation frame are rendered into the rasterized bitmap, not vector images.
 You can also preload all frames into memory, to get the best performance and 60FPS.
 This is also easy to integrate to UIKit/AppKit native framework.

-Cons: Bitmap rendering does not support dynamic size changes.
++ Cons: Bitmap rendering does not support dynamic size changes.
 Once you want larger images, you need re-decoding the source lottie JSON, which is time-consuming and RAM consuming.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

++ iOS 9
++ macOS 10.10
++ tvOS 9.0
++ watchOS 2.0

 ## Installation